I would say that integrity is a very important quality to have both in your professional life and in your personal life. What is integrity?

-- It’s easy to blame traffic lights when you just missed a sub-way, rather than looking at the real issue; you leaving home just a few minutes later than you should for the umpteenth time.
+- It’s easy to blame traffic lights when you just missed that sub-way, rather than looking at the real issue: leaving home later than you should’ve for the umpteenth time.

 - It’s easy to stop and wait when there are cars coming or when others already are.

 - It’s difficult to stop if nobody else are.

 - It’s difficult to stay put when everybody else starts walking.

 - It’s even more difficult to do the previous two if it’s your friends.